denten-books/plain-text/5-surface.md

 "telephonic" signals that "appeal to the ear."
 Paradoxically, space signals (like words on a billboard) occupy little space, but persist in time.
 "For instance," Murray wrote, "a signboard may extend over 10 feet and 100 years."
-Time signals, by contrast, are ephemeral: "a Morse signal in a wire may extend over half a second and 500 miles" [@murray_setting_1905, 86].
-The signal is long in duration but short in space.
+Time signals, by contrast, dilate in space where they contract in time.
+"A Morse signal in a wire may extend over half a second," Murray wrote, and 500 miles [@murray_setting_1905, 86].

 Physical structures like sentences and paragraphs that appear on a page take shape in the reader's mind.
 Unlike a painting, a paragraph cannot be perceived wholly and at once; it must be reassembled mentally.
 The printed word thus extends in time.
 By contrast, the electric signal is near instantaneous.
-But it extends in space.
-A telegraphic letter may span continents.
-A perceptive electronic reader would therefore also need to reconstruct the sign's spatial characteristics.
-The inscription gains a new dimension which extends away and beyond the reader's field of vision.
-Elongation in space compounds elongation in time to complicate reading.
+It claims space however in transmission.
+A perceptive reader of electric letters reconstructs the sign's spatial along with its temporal characteristics.
+The digital inscription gains a new dimension which extends away and beyond the reader's field of vision.
+Elongation in space compounds elongation in time to complicate the tactics of reading.

-The new spatial dimension of electronic writing presented novel technological challenges.
+The electronic letter's emergent physics presented new technological and administrative challenges.
 As telegraphy spanned national boundaries, agreements were needed to standardize conventions for equipment and message encoding [@international_telegraph_union_journal_1899, 82-91].
-They were handled on a regional, ad-hoc basis until 1865, when the International Telegraph Union (ITU) was created.
+These were handled on a regional, ad-hoc basis until 1865, when the International Telegraph Union (ITU) was created.
 The International Telegraph Conference (ITC) in Paris, held between March 1 and May 17 of 1865, adopted, among other things, the use of a modified Morse code character set, containing 33 Latin letters (including characters from the French, German, and Spanish alphabets), 10 numbers (0--9), 14 punctuation marks (including a fraction bar), and 10 control codes (including "end of service," "attention," and "error") [@international_telegraph_union_documents_1865].
-In specifying the conversion tables for the Morse alphabet, the 1865 ITU rules required a silence equal to three dots (or one dash) to indicate the space between two letters, and a silence equivalent to four dots (later changed to seven) to indicate the space between words.
+In specifying the conversion tables for the Morse alphabet, the 1865 ITU rules required a silence equal to three dots (or one dash) to indicate the space between two letters, and a silence equivalent to four dots (later changed to seven) to indicate a gap between words.

 Although Morse code is commonly imagined as a binary code, comprising ones and zeroes, it is technically ternary, because it uses three elements: dots, dashes, and silences.
 In Morse code, characters are of variable length: one dash for "t," for example, and six dots for the number six.
-The transmission of variable length codes thus required the presence of a human operator who could "translate" from natural to machine language using a "key" which when depressed vertically would complete an electric circuit to produce the signal.
+The transmission of variable length codes thus required the presence of human operators who could "translate" from natural to machine language using "keys" which when depressed vertically would complete an electric circuit to produce the signal.
+The key interfaced between disparate conduits---paper and wire---that hosted human and machine languages.

 Writing in 1929 for the journal *American Speech*, Hervey Brackbill preserved some of the specialized language associated with Morse code culture.
 "Morse